mindset-dojo/mindset-dojo.github.io/_authors/michael-basil.md

   code review, incident response, post-mortem reflection, organizational change, or difficult family conversations.

-  I’m especially drawn to inflection points where technical complexity and human tension meet—and clarity becomes a competitive advantage.
+  I’m drawn to inflection points where technical complexity and human tension meet— where clarity becomes a competitive advantage.
 That includes helping early-stage startups, scaling leadership teams, and emerging talent stepping into their first leadership experiences—people hungry to learn fast, build well, and lead with presence.

   ⛩️🌿